AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Invoke-LabCommand.md

 ```

 ### -AsJob
-Indicates if the lab commands should be executed in the background
+Indicates that the cmdlet should run in the background

 ```yaml
 Type: SwitchParameter